 One free chaperone for every 10 students.
 Primary classes receive one free chaperone for every 5 students.
 No additional adults on the tour.

-Organizing teacher and chaperones will each receive two 1-day snowshoe trail and rental passes, as a thank you!
+Organizing teacher and chaperones will each receive a 1-day snowshoe trail and rental pass as a thank you!

 Snowshoe Location for K-3